kalilinuxoo7/NewBSD/doc/benchmarking.md

 ﻿Benchmarking
 ============

-Machinecoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Bitsend Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling machinecoin-core, the benchmarks can be run with:
+After compiling bitsend-core, the benchmarks can be run with:

-    src/bench/bench_machinecoin
+    src/bench/bench_bitsend

 The output will look similar to:
 ```